Background Events - September 1939-March 1940

 GLASGOW completed repairs at Glasgow begun on 24

 February.
-Light cruiser GLASGOW departed Glasgow on the 22nd for
+Light cruiser GLASGOW departed Glasgow on the

 the Clyde.